WemyssJ/RvTK/README.md

 **info@rvtk.co.uk**

-We welcome input from BIM professionals, industry specialists, and organisations looking to improve Revit workflows and help shape the future development of RvTK.
+We welcome feedback from BIM professionals and organisations looking to reduce project risk, improve quality assurance, automate Revit workflows, and help shape the future of RvTK.